-A simple recipe for fish coated with coconut and coriander chutney, and steamed in banana leaves.
+A great recipe for steamed fish.
+The fish is coated with coconut and coriander chutney, wrapped into banana leaf parcels, then steamed.

 It is easy to prepare, and it is an attractive dish to serve in its banana leaves.
 The mystery of what is in the parcel, and then the aroma when they are opened is a great piece of dinner theatre.

-We use cod for this dish, usually, but any firm, thick fish will do.
-The traditional recipe uses pomfret, but since this is mostly unavailable in Australia, substitutes are necessary.
-Ask your fishmonger to de-bone the fish and cut into four even steaks or cutlets.
+We use usually cod for this dish, but any firm, thick fish will do.
+The traditional recipe uses pomfret, but this is mostly unavailable in Sydney.
+Ask your fishmonger to de-bone the fish and cut it into four even steaks or cutlets.

-Banana leaves are available from most good greengrocers, but you will need to check the quality and size of what they offer.
-Our local grocer has wrapped leaves, which are one leaf, cut down the middle stalk.
+Banana leaves are available from good greengrocers, but you will need to check the quality and size of what they offer.
+Our local grocer stocks something suitable, which is one leaf, cut down the middle stalk.
 That suffices to make about six parcels.
 The recipe as described below is expecting four generous sized fish parcels, so one leaf should do.
+If banana leaves are not available, make the parcels out of baking or greaseproof paper.
+It won’t taste the same, or look the same, but it does work.

 Note the step of warming the banana leaf before preparing the parcel.
 This heating makes the leaf more pliable, and less likely to split along its ribs when folding and tying.